alexeykosh/intro-to-ling-2026-S3/README.md

 ## Overview

-This repository contains practicals for the course "Introduction to linguistics trough data science" taught at the CPES program at ENS-PSL during the Autumn semester of 2026-2027.
+This repository contains practicals for the course "Introduction to linguistics through data science" taught at the CPES program at ENS-PSL during the Autumn semester of 2026-2027.

 ## Schedule